flutter/website/src/codelabs/implicit-animations.md

 ### Shape-shifting (complete)

-Here’s the example with the completed changes you’ve made&mdash;run the code and click the **Change** button to trigger the animation.
-Notice that each time you click the **Change** button, the shape animates to its new values for `margin`, `borderRadius`, and `color`.
+Here’s the example with the completed changes you’ve made.
+Run the code and click **Change** to trigger the animation.
+Each time you click **Change**, the shape animates to its new values for `margin`, `borderRadius`, and `color`.

 {% include docs/implicit-animations/shape-shifting-complete.md %}